forestgeo/fgeo.plot/cran-comments.md

 ## R CMD check results

-Ignoring these WARNINGS:
+WARNING
-* New submission
+New submission
-* Unknown, possibly mis-spelled, fields in DESCRIPTION: 'Remotes'
+Unknown, possibly mis-spelled, fields in DESCRIPTION:
+  'Remotes'
-* Strong dependencies not in mainstream repositories: fgeo.tool, fgeo.x
+Strong dependencies not in mainstream repositories: fgeo.tool, fgeo.x

-Ignoring this ERROR
-* Packages required but not available: 'fgeo.tool', 'fgeo.x'

 ## Downstream dependencies

-fgeo depends on this package. fgeo is not on CRAN.
+There are currently no downstrem dependencies on CRAN for this package.